DomRRuggeri/DomRRuggeri.github.io/index.md

 layout: default
 ---
 ## whoami
 My name is Dom Ruggeri.
 I'm a System Administrator specializing in PowerShell development, scripting, and automation.
-I work regularly with Windows Server, VMware, Hyper-V, Office 365, Azure, and Active Directory.
-I have a background in networking, and server infrastructure.
+I work regularly with Windows Server, VMware, Hyper-V, Office 365, Azure, and Active Directory, with a solid foundation in networking, and server infrastructure.

-###
+### Links
-Check out my [Upwork](https://www.upwork.com/o/profiles/users/_~01b0dddb831cc7bb38/) profile, or visit [my website](https://www.domruggeri.com)
+*    I freelance as a PowerShell developer, you can visit my [Upwork profile here.](https://www.upwork.com/o/profiles/users/_~01b0dddb831cc7bb38/)
+*    I run a [PowerShell blog](https://www.domruggeri.com) with tools and tutorials.
+*    You can find me on [LinkedIn](https:\linkedin.com/in/domruggeri) as well.

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.